 If you’re running one or more dental practices, you’ll know that behind the scenes there are many policies and procedures to keep your staff and patients safe.
 You probably also know that the Care Quality Commission (CQC) regulate areas of health and social care, including dentistry, to ensure that all care and treatment is satisfactory.

-The CQC rates organisations against each of the 5 key questions above, as well as providing an overall rating.
+The CQC rates organisations against each of the statements above, as well as providing an overall rating.
 These ratings are: inadequate, requires improvement, good, and outstanding.
 The CQC can take enforcement action if a service is showing no signs of improving.
 Any member of the public can find and compare services on the CQC’s website and see their ratings.

 To determine ratings for organisations, the CQC carry out visits where they talk to staff and service users in order to gain a holistic view of the care given.
 There are 2 types of inspection: